jggatter/Notes/tmux.md

 # tmux
+#tmux #dotfiles #shell #vim #fzf

 ## Plugins and Configuration

 The tmux.conf file is the configuration file for tmux.
 Mine is in ~/.config/tmux/tmux.conf.
-After cloning tpm, `tmux source ~/.config/tmux/tmux.conf` can be used to source the conf file.
+`tmux source ~/.config/tmux/tmux.conf` can be used to source the conf file.

 tpm is the tmux plugin manager that installs and loads `tmux` plugins.
-It must be cloned from GitHub prior to usage.
-At the bottom of the ~/.config/tmux/tmux.conf the `run` line sets tpm to download packages to ~/.tmux/plugins/tpm. tpm itself gets installed to this directory. `set -g @plugins` lines specify plugins to be installed by tpm.
-Once tpm is cloned and the tmux conf is sourced, `<prefix>I` installs these plugins.
+At the bottom of the ~/.config/tmux/tmux.conf, the `run` line sets tpm to download packages to ~/.tmux/plugins/tpm. tpm itself gets installed to this directory.
+`set -g @plugins` lines specify plugins to be installed by tpm.
+`<prefix>I` installs these plugins.

 If tpm returns exit code 1 upon trying to install plugins, then it is a good idea to kill all sessions, restart tmux, and retry.
-Additionally, reinstalling tmux and tpm might help.
+Additionally, reinstalling tmux might help.

 ## Sessions, windows, and panes